MohdRas/docker-beginner_to_pro/README.md

 					|                                                                            |
 					|                 Physical machine ( bare metal) / HOST                      |
 					|-----------------------------------------------------------------------------

+		- Challenges
+			- **Dependency hell**
+				- Both applications share the same binaries/libraries.
+Issue if both applications need different dependencies or some dependecies are not compatible with each other.
+This is known as **dependency hell**.
+            - slow start up & shut down speed ( in minutes)

   - Vitual Machine
     - each VM has its own Guest OS and it's Kernel through HYPERVISOR ( Type1 or Type2 )